Five Festive Traditions of My Wacky Family

 In Geneva, Switzerland, a UN city of hundreds of cultures and languages, there is one local tradition that brings everyone together.
 L’Escalade!
 This celebrates the city’s defeat of the surprise attack by Savoyards troops on the night of December 11-12, 1602.
 The city was first alerted to the attack by a woman who looked out the window and saw the intruders scaling her wall and poured down boiling vegetable soup.

-To celebrate in the schools, our children were encouraged to wear costumes of this historical time period and to take vegetables to contribute to a huge cauldron of vegetable soup for their lunch.
+To celebrate in the schools, our children were encouraged to wear costumes from this historical time period and to take vegetables to contribute to a huge cauldron of vegetable soup for their lunch.
 For dessert, a big cauldron made of chocolate is brought out and one student gets to smash it and shout, “Ainsi périrent les ennemis de la République!”
 Thus perish the enemies of the Republic!
 When smashed, out fall hundreds of marzipan candies shaped like vegetables, and chocolates wrapped in red and gold, the colors of Geneva.
 The children scramble for them and eat and shout.
 C’est bon!

 The Course de l’Escalade, a foot race for adults and children, takes place on a weekend near the festival.
 The weather is often terrible.
 My husband stood watching in a huge crowd of miserable, wet parents as our eight-year-old son ran the 2.3 km race in pouring rain on a bitter cold day.
 On y va!